epfl-ada/ada-2021-project-wranglingguys/README.md

 ## Organization within the team

-- Alexis: data preprocessing and third research question.
+- Alexis: data preprocessing, third research question.
-- Andreas: second research question.
+- Andreas: finding a way to represent politicians by their sentiments over the topics, second research question.
-- Giovanni: first research question.
+- Giovanni: finding a way to distinguish the topics, first research question.
 - Simon: writing up the data story, preparing the final presentation.

 ## Code organization